 Free Tours of key historic sites within and near the Phoenix Park include: the Visitor Centre, Ashtown Castle, the Magazine Fort, Áras an Uachtaráin, Grangegorman Military Cemetery and Arbour Hill Cemetery.

-Adjoining the Visitor Centre is the fully restored Ashtown Castle, a medieval tower house that probably dates before the 17th century.
-The castle had been incorporated into an 18th century mansion and was 'rediscovered' when this building was demolished due to dry rot.
+Adjoining the Visitor Centre is the fully restored Ashtown Castle, a medieval tower house that may date back to the 15th century and is open to the public.
+The castle was once incorporated into an 18th century mansion and was rediscovered when this building was demolished.
+The universal access playground is located here.

-There is coffee shop across the court yard and you can visit the Victorian walled kitchen gardens.
-These beautifully maintained gardens are well worth a look and on the second Saturday of each month at 10.30 am the gardeners give a talk to the public.
+The beautifully maintained Victorian walled kitchen gardens, The People's Gardens, are a popular feature.
+On the second Saturday of each month at 10:30 the gardeners give a talk to the public.